 - Copy of all transactional documents, including payment agreement

-Note: Payments and disbursements can only be made in the form of Federal wire transfers of SWIFTs.
+Note: Payments and disbursements can only be made in the form of Federal wire transfers.
 Cash, money orders or bank checks are not permitted.

 Paymasters are usually used in transactions which involve large sums of money.
 For example, the transfer of large quantities of various financial instruments and commodities like Bank Guarantees, oil, gold or steel typically involve millions of dollars.
 The Paymaster’s services can be used to facilitate the payments and disbursement of funds.

 Placing the funds in escrow with a neutral and trustworthy third party reduces the risk to both buyers and sellers in these transactions.
 It assures the seller that sufficient funds are available for payment, and it allows the buyer to receive title to the goods in question.

 Paymasters do not have to be attorneys.
 However, attorneys often serve in the role of a Paymaster because they are able to use Attorney’s Trust Accounts (also known as IOLTA accounts, which are used for short term escrow transactions).
 These are monitored by the state bar where the attorney is licensed and provide an additional measure of security for handling large sums of money.

 As a licensed attorney, the Paymaster is subject to heavy penalties and stands to be disbarred if any funds are misappropriated.